Northern Lights, Glaciers and Ice Workshop

 Day 7: Return to Reykjavik

-This morning we take a final visit to the Glacier Lagoon and beach for sunrise and morning light; basically photographers could visit this location a thousand times and never tire of its magic.
+This morning we will take a final visit to the glacier lagoon and beach for sunrise and morning light; basically photographers could visit this location a thousand times and never tire of its magic.
+During our drive back to Reykjavik we have the opportunity to work the locations that we missed on the way out east due to poor weather, light or simply lack of time.
+Back in the city we will go out together for a final celebratory meal.

 Free iBook: A Guide to Photographing the Northern Lights